 Without a comprehensive data breach response policy, management may not be sufficiently equipped to respond quickly and effectively in the event of a breach, increasing the risk of potential harm to affected individuals.

 4.3 Continuity planning

-The district has not documented and tested a complete continuity plan.
+The district has not completed or formally tested its continuity plan.
 Individuals responsible for carrying out those duties have not received formal training.

 Elements of a continuity plan the district has not documented include: